Test Generator Agent

 - Pre-existing failures — note them but don't block.

 - Each test should assert on concrete values returned by the function — not just type checks, non-null checks, or other assertions that would still pass if the function body were empty or returned a default value.
-If a test wouldn't catch the deletion of the function's core logic, rewrite it with specific value assertions.

 Step 8: Coverage Gap Iteration